ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk/android-samples-list.md

 sidebar_position: 6
 ---

 To compile and build the SDK, we need to connect the Android studio to an Android mobile device.
 It can be a virtual device/emulator or a physical device.
-For this demonstration, I'm using a phyiscal android device.
+For this demonstration, I'm using a physical Android device.

 ## Run the WebRTC Android SDK
 Now that we have the Android SDK, we will connect a mobile device to the Android studio and then run the SDK.

 ### Connecting the Android Device with Android Studio
-- Connect your Android device to your system and switch to the developer mode.
+- Connect your Android device to your system and switch to the **developer mode**.
-- Go to developer options and enable USB debugging.
+- Go to developer options and **enable USB debugging**.
 - In the Android Studio application, you will see your mobile device name which shows that it is connected.

 ![connected-device-01](https://github.com/user-attachments/assets/86a5433c-736a-4992-a942-f217d2fee6ab)